 Children's Play Area

 There are now 6 working hives in the Canonteign bee garden itself alongside.
-Four of the hives are National hives and two horizontal topbar hives.
-The locations of the hives mean that our bees have flowers to forage from for as much of the year as possible, March through to October.
+Four of the hives are National hives and two horizontal top bar hives.
+The locations of the hives has been planned to allow our bees flowers to forage from March through to October.

 Early forage such as willow and crocus means the bees can start raising their young on the collected pollen and nectar.
 Plants that flower late into the autumn such as ivy and gorse mean that they can ensure their honey stores are stocked up ready for a winter inside the hive.

 The bee garden includes native wildflowers such as ox-eye daisy and musk mallow, culinary and medicinal herbs such as thyme and mint, climbing plants like hops and honeysuckle, as well as a sea of bee-friendly flowers like phacelia, borage, geranium and roses.The garden is a calm haven, with the gentle sound of buzzing bees throughout the pretty orchard which is home to ancient varieties of apple tree.